 Details of screening tests used and dates of implementation are shown in Appendix 1.
-In Table 1 the numbers of positive donations and the rates are shown for 2016 by demographic groups.
-All transmissible disease positive donations occurred in whole blood donations (none in apheresis donations).
+In Table 1 the numbers of positive donations and the rates of positive tests per 100,000 donations are shown for 2017 by demographic groups.
+All transmissible infection positive donations occurred in whole blood donations (none in apheresis donations).
 As shown in Figure 2, the rate per 100,000 donations has decreased for most markers and the rate for repeat donations is extremely low.
-When a transmissible disease is detected, it is most often in a first time donor as these donors have not been tested previously and may have acquired the infection at any time in their life.
+When a transmissible infection is detected, it is most often in a first time donor as these donors have not been tested previously and may have acquired the infection at any time in their lives.

 |Characteristic||Number of Donations||Percent of Donations||HIV||HCV||HBV||HTLV||Syphilis|

-All transmissible disease positive donations are destroyed.
-The main source of risk is from blood donors with a very recently acquired transmissible disease that is too recent to be detected by testing, but may be transmitted by transfusion.
+All transmissible infection positive donations are destroyed.
+The main source of risk is when a blood donor acquired the infection too recently to be detected by testing.
 This is called the “window period” of infection.
 With current state-of-the-art testing the window period is very short.
 For HIV and HCV an infection would be detected within 1 to 2 weeks of a donor being infected, and for HBV within one month.
 The residual risk of infection is the estimated risk of a potentially infectious donation being given during the “window period”.
 These estimates were revised in 2015 as shown in Table 2.
 The risk is currently extremely low, but of course it can never be zero.

 |1 in 21.4 million donations||1 in 12.6 million donations||1 in 7.5 million donations|

-Risk factor interviews are carried out with donors who test positive for transmissible diseases.
-For HCV the main risk factors are a history of intravenous drug use or a sexual partner with a history of intravenous drug use, a history of blood transfusion (prior to testing the blood for HCV), having been in prison and being born in Africa or Asia where HCV is more common.
-For HBV the main risk factor was being born in Africa or Asia where HBV is more common.
-For HTLV the main risk factors were being born overseas (especially the Caribbean), as well as a history of other sexually transmitted diseases, and a history of blood transfusion.
-For syphilis the main risk factor was a previous history of syphilis.
-HIV infections are very rare in donors, therefore difficult to generalize the risk factors.
+Risk factor interviews are carried out with donors who test positive for transmissible infections.
+The main risk factors are shown in Table 3.
+HIV infections are very rare in donors, therefore it is difficult to generalize the risk factors.
 It should be noted that participation is voluntary and therefore there are only data for some donors, and that for many donors no risk factors were identified.

 Chagas Disease (Trypanosoma cruzi)

 Chagas disease is caused by infection with a parasite called Trypanosoma cruzi (T. cruzi).
-People can become infected with it after being bitten by an insect that is found mainly in parts of Mexico, Central and South America.
-The T. cruzi parasite can also be passed on from an infected mother to her child during pregnancy and from an infected blood donor by blood transfusion.
-The insect is not able to live in Canada.
-Since May, 2010, Canadian Blood Services has been testing donors with risk factors for antibodies to T. cruzi.
-In 2016, there were 18,680 donations from donors with risk factors, and 1 had a positive test for T. cruzi antibody.
+People can become infected with it after being bitten by an insect in parts of Mexico, Central and South America.
+The T. cruzi parasite can also be passed on from mother to child during pregnancy and by blood transfusion.
+In 2017, there were 18,911 donations from donors with risk factors, and none had a positive test.